Brownies and Traybakes Recipes Rocky Road

 Place tin in the refrigerator and chill until firm, then slice into squares.

-Store rainbow rocky road bars in an airtight container at room temperature for up to five days.
+Store rainbow rocky road bars in an airtight container at room temperature for up to two days.
 If your kitchen is very warm, you can also store your bars in the fridge.)

 Other posts you might enjoy...